Havok (character): First encounter with X-Men

-Wolverine and the X-Men
+Fall of the Mutants and Madelyne Pryor

+During the X-Men's battle with the Adversary in Dallas, they sacrificed themselves to defeat it and were resurrected by Roma in the Australian Outback.
 During this period, Havok became involved with Madelyne Pryor.
 Both of them had been rejected by their previous lovers: Pryor's then-husband Cyclops had left her for Jean Grey.
 Madelyne was manipulated by N'astirh and became the Goblin Queen.
 She attempted to use Havok to help take over the world and transform it into a demonic realm.
 Havok eventually came to his senses and Madelyne killed herself after discovering she was a clone of Jean Grey.

-Havok befriended Wolverine and others, then they shared adventures.
-While they were vacationing in Mexico, they were targeted by a terrorist cell.
-They defeated the cell, but were fooled by a damsel in distress who was actually a member of the terrorist group.
-Havok woke up in a hospital, in the care of nurse Scarlett McKenzie, the assassin without disguise.
-She manipulated Havok and made him fall in love with her.
-Scarlett was working for the Russian terrorists, Dr. Neutron and Meltdown.
-Having previously failed to charge up Meltdown's superpowers with the energy released from Chernobyl nuclear disaster, they wanted to use Havok as a conduit to channel the energy of an atomic reactor into Meltdown.
-Scarlett fed Havok with false information that terrorists were trying to sabotage a nuclear power station.
-When he ventured into the heart of the reactor, he found it reaching critical limit.
-According to plan, Havok tried to absorb the dangerous radiation; however, when he witnessed Meltdown killing Scarlett, he unleashed the energy into Meltdown bringing him up to full power.
-Wolverine arrived and prevented a full disaster by battling with Meltdown, while Havok continued to absorb energy from the reactor, still on the verge of explosion.
-Wolverine killed Meltdown by penetrating his body with multiple control rods that slowed down the nuclear reactions raging within him, and Havok redirected the nuclear radiation into space.
+While vacationing in Mexico with Wolverine, they were targeted by a terrorist cell that aimed to use Havok's powers to absorb harmful radiation from a nuclear fallout.

 Genosha

-Havok ultimately went through the Siege Perilous with several other X-Men fleeing the Reavers, the cyborg hunters.
-Havok ended up an amnesiac in Genosha, a country that used mutants and genetically-engineered slaves called Mutates.
-He became a high-ranking Magistrate in the Genoshan army.
-His fellow X-Men had no idea what had happened to him until, during the X-Tinction Agenda, the Genoshan government kidnapped members of the mutant teams X-Men, X-Factor and the New Mutants.
+Havok ultimately went through the Siege Perilous with several other X-Men fleeing the Reavers.
+Havok ended up an amnesiac in Genosha, a country that enslaved mutants, where became a high-ranking Magistrate in their army.
+His fellow X-Men discovered his fate during the X-Tinction Agenda, when the Genoshan government kidnapped members of the mutant teams X-Men, X-Factor and the New Mutants.
 During a pitched battle with Cyclops, Havok's memory returned, but he kept it a secret hoping to catch the Genoshan leader, Cameron Hodge, off guard.
 He succeeded and delivered the killing blow to Hodge, yet he and Wolfsbane decided to remain in Genosha, as they wanted to help in rebuilding the once proud nation.